JoyceYa/Particle-Filter-Localization/README.md

 When using 10 particles, the filter also passed the simulator, but the localization error is larger, which is [0.166, 0.149, 0.004] for x, y, and yaw respectively.
 ![input2](refImg/10ps.png)

 Particles more than 60 didn't improve the localization accuracy much.
+This is the result with 100 particles.
 ![input3](refImg/100ps.png)